 There are significant occurrences that took place during how World War 1 shaped.
 Here are some key moments:

-How the War Began: Following the assassination of Archduke Franz Ferdinand, Austria-Hungary declared war on Serbia.
-Other nations soon entered the fray due to the system of alliances.
+- How the War Began: Following the assassination of Archduke Franz Ferdinand, Austria-Hungary declared war on Serbia.
+Due to the system of alliances, other nations soon entered the fray.

-India and World War 1: Did you know that India contributed so much to World War 1?
+- India and World War 1: Did you know that India also contributed to World War 1?
 More than a million Indian soldiers served on behalf of the British Army.
 They fought in locations such as France, Mesopotamia, and Africa.
 The honour and competence of the Indian soldier ؤ was well known.

-Over time, the war finally came to an end on November 11, 1918, when Germany signalled their surrender by signing an armistice (an agreement to cease the fighting).
+Over time, the war finally came to an end in 1918, when Germany signalled their surrender by signing an armistice (an agreement to cease the fighting).
 This day is now known as Armistice Day.

 Who Won World War 1?

-Four bloody years later, the Allies had won.
-So, who won World War 1?
-Lately, the Allies (British, French, USA, etc.) had beaten the Central Powers.
+The Allies won WWI.
+Lately, the Allies (British, French, USA, etc.) have beaten the Central Powers.
 The war formally concluded with the Treaty of Versailles, which was signed in 1919.
-The war was blamed on Germany, and the country was forced to pay steep reparations.
+Germany was blamed for the war, and the country was forced to pay steep reparations.

 World War 1 Fun Facts

-There is a famous German fighter called Manfred von Richthofen, or the Red Baron, who was a highly renowned, effective pilot in the War.
+A famous German fighter named Manfred von Richthofen, or the Red Baron, was a highly renowned, effective pilot in the War.

 There are numerous reasons we should learn about World War 1, and if for no other reason, it teaches us how we got the world we know today.
 It imparts the value of peace and the cost of war.
 For students in India, it is also an opportunity to learn about the sacrificial spirit of our soldiers who laid down their lives on the battlefield thousands of miles away from their homeland.